lytical/app/README.md

 app.start();
 ```

-## Documentation
+## documentation

 todo: working on this right now...

-Stay tuned!
-I have more packages to come.`
+stay tuned! i have more packages to come.`

 _lytical(r) is a registered trademark of lytical, inc. all rights are reserved._